South Croydon: History

 South Croydon as a distinct area south of Hern Cross is found much later, in the 19th century, when the area was developed as a residential suburb in land lying within the ancient manors of Croham and Haling.
 Croham Manor and the Croham area were purchased in 1601 by the Whitgift Foundation.
 Croham was one of four manors in the parish of Sanderstead, and included surrounding farm land and Croham Hurst.
 The Whitgift Foundation was and remains a charity providing care for the elderly and education for young people in Croydon.
 Land in South Croydon supported the foundation's work elsewhere in Croydon but in 1931 Whitgift School moved to its current South Croydon site, Haling Park.
-The manor of Haling lay in the parish of Croydon, and was notable in Tudor times as the home to Lord Howard of Effingham, the Lord High Admiral of the Fleet sent against the Spanish Armada, and was host to a succession of royalty and notable visits.
-Whitgift school occupies manor house buildings dating to the 17th century.
+The manor of Haling lay in the parish of Croydon, and covered 400 acres.
+It was notable in Tudor times as the home to Lord Howard of Effingham, the Lord High Admiral of the Fleet sent against the Spanish Armada, and was host to a succession of royalty and notable visits.
+The estate was sold for building in 1850 and Whitgift school now occupies manor house buildings dating to the 17th century.

 With the advent of stage coaches, a London to Brighton route was established, with horses being changed in Croydon.
 Stables were built in South Croydon at Crunden Place, near the Red Deer inn on the Brighton Road; these were used by the coaching business.
 These stables would later become the location of South Croydon bus garage, which now opens on to Crunden Road as well as the Brighton Road.

 Croham Hurst was bought as an open space for local people from the Whitgift Foundation by Croydon Corporation in 1901, an area of 34 hectares.
 This was after three years of local campaigning by residents against development of the area by the Whitgift Foundation.